RetroBattlestations/vectro/README.txt

 out all whitespace*.
 Most BASIC dialects also allow the use of ? as a substitute for PRINT to reduce the amount of typing.

-* On the TRS-80 Color Computer you need a space before THEN
+* On the TRS-80 Color Computer you need a space before any AND or THEN statement.